 Thank you in advance,

-Tips for requesting a raise in writing
+Tips to use when asking for a raise in a letter or email

 Consider how formal your workplace is: More formal workplaces will require a formal letter format that includes addresses and contact information and addresses your manager more formally, i.e., Dear Ms. Sabina Ross.

-Use numbers: Always support your request with as many numbers as possible.
+Use numbers: Always support your raise request with as many numbers as possible.
 Increases in output, improved results, increased efficiency, higher scores, etc.

 Research your number: Sites like PayScale can give you a sense of what others with similar education, experience, and responsibilities are earning.
 But, know that you can always ask for more than a middling figure.
 It’s all about how you back it up.